-The Council's Sustainable Building Design and Construction Supplementary Planning Document (SPD) provides detailed advice to developers on a wider range of sustainable construction and design themes.
+The Council's Sustainable Building Design and Construction standard is time tabled to be adopted in early 2008 in the form of a Supplementary Planning Document (SPD).
+The SPD provides detailed advice to developers on a wider range of sustainable construction and design themes.